 Netflix, Ubisoft, and reps for Kolstad declined to comment on the specifics of the deal.

 The first “Splinter Cell” game was released in 2002 to near universal acclaim from critics and massive sales.
 The game follows former U.S. Navy SEAL Sam Fisher after he is recruited by the NSA to work for the mysterious Third Echelon division within the agency.
-The game sees Fisher engage in number of black ops missions, employing stealth and military tactics.
+The game sees Fisher engage in a number of black ops missions, employing stealth and military tactics.

 The game has spawned six sequels as well as a series of novels.
 A “Splinter Cell” film has been in the works for years now.
 Tom Hardy has been attached to star as Fisher going back to 2012, though the project is currently considered inactive.